 The 1-inch frame plus 3-inch mat is 4 inches;

 4 x 2 (the right side and the left side) is 8 inches.

 22 (the size of the frame) minus 8 (for frame and matting) is 16.

 Do the same for the height and crop each of your photos to be exactly the same size.

 5. Pick your frame.

 You’ll want to use the same frame throughout the grid to keep it clean and consistent.
-Looking for something modern?
+Looking for something modern and clean?
 Go with Mercer Slim or Irvine Slim.
 Looking something more classic?
 Try Newport or Richmond.

 6. Place your order.